 I’ve always found having the best date night’s we’ve had were when we have cooked for each other at home.
 There’s something so special about taking that extra time and effort to cook your own food from scratch, in the comfort of your own home!
-Winter, it’s a cozy pasta dish, red wine, movie and fire.
-Summer it’s all about having backyard dinner with a crisp glass of white wine, watching the sunset and listening to some chill tunes.
+Winter, it’s a cosy pasta dish, red wine, movie and fire.
+Summer, it’s all about having backyard dinner with a crisp glass of white wine, watching the sunset and listening to some chill tunes.

-BUT, not only do I have two beautiful recipes for you, but also a really fun way of jazzing up date night, AND a spotify playlist to bring your night together!
+BUT, not only do I have two beautiful recipes for you, but also a really fun way of jazzing up date night, AND a Spotify playlist to bring your night together!